Privacy while web browsing

 8 Browser containers

-For example, if a site such as medium.com constantly nags you to become a member after you have read 2 articles in the same month, create a new browser container, and get two more free article.
+For example, if a site such as medium.com constantly nags you to become a member after you have read 2 articles in the same month, create a new browser container, and get two more free articles.

 9 Cache resources for speed and privacy